retrogradeorbit/bootleg/README.md

-  -e, --evaluate CODE  Pass in the hiccup to evaluate on the command line -d, --data           Output the rendered template as a clojure form instead of html -o, --output FILE    Write the output to the specified file instead of stdout
+  -e, --evaluate CODE  Pass in the hiccup to evaluate on the command line -d, --data           Output the rendered template as a clojure form instead of html -o, --output FILE    Write the output to the specified file instead of stdout -t, --traceback      Print the full exception traceback -c, --colour         Print outputs in colour where appropriate
+      --color          Alias for --colour
 ```

 ## Overview